mithi/epic-react-exercises/content/react/patterns/5/notes.md

 ### My solution

-> Important Note / TODO / FIXME: This accordion implementation is not yet accessible, to make it accessible check [w3.org](https://www.w3.org/TR/wai-aria-practices-1.1/examples/accordion/accordion.html)
+> FIXME: This accordion implementation does not follow all best accessibility practices.
+It should be motified according to the specifications, read more at [w3.org](https://www.w3.org/TR/wai-aria-practices-1.1/examples/accordion/accordion.html)

 The `useAccordion` hook is just four lines!